<< Go Back up to Atmospheric Theatres Main Page

 News reports of the time noted that “illusion of the natural sky at evening is presented by the color of the ceiling, moving clouds across the sky, and twinkling stars”.

-The McNess name did not last long, as by late 1929 newspapers were reporting the theatre reopening as the Warner Bros.
+The McNees name did not last long, as by late 1929 newspapers were reporting the theatre reopening as the Warner Bros.
 Whittier.

-Warners had seemingly backed-out by the early 1930s when the theatre was again marketed as the Whittier Theatre.
+Warners had seemingly backed-out by the early 1930s when the theatre was marketed as the Whittier Theatre.
 In later years it was known as Bruen’s Whittier.
-Pacific Theatre took over the theatre in 1969.
+Pacific Theatres took over the theatre in 1969.

-The theatre sustained damage from the 1st October 1987 Whittier earthquake and did not reopen.
-Despite being repairable the theatre was demolished in May 1990 and the plot redeveloped into a strip mall.
-A CVS pharmacy now occupies the sites where the theatre once stood.
+The theatre sustained damage from the Whittier earthquake on 1st October 1987 and did not subsequently reopen.
+Despite being repairable the theatre was demolished in May 1990 and the land redeveloped into a strip mall.
+A CVS pharmacy now occupies the site where the theatre once stood.

 Further Reading